Awsomgamr999/KSA-Mod-Manager/README.md

 ## Planned Features:
 - Better mod management, where you can disable & re-enable mods later
-- THe ability for mod developers to specify dependencies
 - Auto-update for mods
 - Eventually a mod search tool to find new mods